Legal Aid of Arkansas receives financial support from over two dozen sources.

 Attorney fellowships are funded by Equal Justice Works AmeriCorps, Equal Justice Works, and AmeriCorps VISTA for special projects, currently focused on employment opportunity, access to safe and affordable housing, veterans' services, and Medical-Legal Partnerships.

-Funding is received from various Medical-Legal Partnership partners, including Arkansas Children’s Hospital, Mid-Delta Health Systems, and CHI St. Vincent.
+Funding is received from various Medical-Legal Partnership partners, including Arkansas Children’s Hospital, and Mid-Delta Health Systems.

 The Washington County Law Library Board provides funding for Legal Aid to staff a Help Desk at the library every Friday.